SoFly and Nius: Career

-Before joining each other, Nius had produced tracks on M. Pokora's album Mise à jour, while SoFly was working on the Blue Tape projects with the rapper Vicelow.

-In France, they worked with a great number of artists including Rohff, AKH, Soprano, M. Pokora, Amel Bent, Shy'm and with the music collective Mafia K-1 Fry.
+Before working together, Nius had produced tracks on M. Pokora's album Mise à jour, while SoFly was working on the Blue Tape projects with the rapper Vicelow.
+In France, they worked with artists including Rohff, AKH, Soprano, M. Pokora, Amel Bent, Shy'm and with the music collective Mafia K-1 Fry.

 Moving to the United States, they also produced for a number of American artists including Cory Gunz ("A Little Taste"), rapper Tony Yayo and T. Mills.

-Very notably, they produced Justin Bieber's "Take You" from the album Believe and five tracks in Flo Rida's album Wild Ones, including the title track and international hit "Wild Ones", featuring Sia, and the fourth single "I Cry".
+They produced Justin Bieber's "Take You" from the album Believe and five tracks in Flo Rida's album Wild Ones, including the title track and international hit "Wild Ones", featuring Sia, and the fourth single "I Cry".
 They also produced Enrique Iglesias's single "Finally Found You".
 Prince Royce's "It's My Time" from the album Phase II.

 Their work has resulted in one Grammy Award nomination for 2013 Best Rap/Sung Collaboration (Wild Ones – Flo Rida featuring Sia).
 They were also chosen to be part of the jury, along with Hype Williams, for the first edition of the Dubai International Music Awards in November 2013.